 Lenders and scoring algorithms rely on statistical risk.
 Historical data shows that borrowers who max out their credit lines are significantly more likely to default on payments in the future.
 High utilization signals financial distress or an over-reliance on debt, prompting credit scoring models to decrease your score to warn lenders of the potential risk.

 Unlike a late payment that stays on your report for up to seven years, utilization updates every time your lender reports a new balance to the credit bureaus (usually every 30 days).
-If you pay down a high balance today, your credit score will recover as soon as the new, lower balance is reported next month.
+If you pay down a high balance today, your credit score (with older scoring models) will recover as soon as the new, lower balance is reported next month.

 We have many years of experience in evaluating credit and guiding consumers to assert their legal rights.
 We do it every day!
 We guarantee honesty and dependability, virtues which most people seem to have forgotten.